johnhuyn/SwarchAndroid/README.md

 Milestone 2: In Progress

 -Convert Swarch to Proccessing (Inprogress)

-!!!!
-The remaining game function such as growing, slowing, and resetting mostly have been tested but requires Collison to work properly before adding back in!!!!
+**The remaining game function such as growing, slowing, and resetting mostly have been tested but requires Collison to work properly before adding back in**

-!!!!
-Collison has been implemented, but there are some issues with it needs to be fixed!!!!
+**Collison has been implemented, but there are some issues with it needs to be fixed**

-**Player movement is in (could use a bit smoother actions)** **Player Cube has been implemented**
+**Player movement is in (could use a bit smoother actions)**

+**Player Cube has been implemented**

 **Food Pellets are working**